hadirezaei1377/w3schools/c++/oop.md

   myDog.animalSound();
   return 0;
 }
-Why And When To Use "Inheritance" and "Polymorphism"?
-- It is useful for code reusability: reuse attributes and methods of an existing class when you create a new class.

-ADVERTISEMENT

-Get Certified
-COLOR PICKER
-colorpicker

-ADVERTISEMENT
-ADVERTISEMENT
-ADVERTISEMENT

-SPACES
-C++ Files
-The fstream library allows us to work with files.
+The   library allows us to work with files.

 To use the fstream library, include both the standard <iostream> AND the <fstream> header file: